 Schedule an Appointment Today!

 If you can no longer see well with your glasses or contacts, you should schedule an appointment with Dr. Dorothy Park & Associates in Columbia, SC.
 Our doctors of optometry will perform low vision testing to determine if this is the cause of your vision problems.
-If low vision aids are required, our optometrist can recommend the necessary eye care to help you function in your everyday life.
+If low vision aids are required, our eye care professional can recommend the necessary eye care to help you function in your everyday life.
 You can call our optometry office at 803-254-6306 to schedule an appointment today!